-Cloud based computing trends present competitive and execution risks
+Cloud-based computing trends present competitive and execution risks

 Customers are transitioning to a hybrid computing environment utilizing various cloud-based software and services accessed via various smart client devices.
 Pricing and delivery models are evolving and our competitors are developing and deploying cloud-based services for customers.
+In addition, new cloud infrastructures are enabling the emergence of new competitors including large cloud providers who offer their own ADC functionality as well as smaller companies targeting the growing numbers of "born in the cloud" applications.
 We are devoting significant resources to develop and deploy our own competing cloud-based software and services strategies.
 While we believe our expertise and investments in software and infrastructure for cloud-based services provides us with a strong foundation to compete, it is uncertain whether our strategies will attract the customers or generate the revenue required to be successful.
 In addition to software development costs, we are incurring costs to build and maintain infrastructure to support cloud-computing services.
 These costs may reduce the operating margins we have previously achieved.
 Whether we are successful in this new business model depends on our execution in a number of areas, including: